dfosorio/Coq-Project/README.md

-# Functional Programming and Proof in Coq Final Project: Micro-compiler
+# Functional Programming and Proofs in Coq Final Project: Micro-compiler

 This repository contains the coq file with the solution to the Micro-compiler final project.
 Things to keep in mind about this project:
 - All the proofs and definitions of the mandatory part were done, but the optional part was not done.